nasa/openmct/API.md

 A registry for different time system definitions.
 Based upon the previous time format system which utilized the "formats" extension category.

+### `MCT.run([container])`
+Status: Stable Draft

+Run the MCT application, loading the application into the `container`, a DOM element.
+If a container is not specified, the application is injected into the body of the page.

+### `MCT.install(plugin)`.
+Status: Not Implemented

+Install a plugin in MCT.
+Must be called before calling `run`.
+Plugins are functions which are invoked with the `MCT` instance as their first argument, and are expected to use the MCT public API to add functionality.